A new day for the Calendar is “Father’s Day,” September 6. Mothers’ Day has become very popular, and maybe “Father’s Day” will also become so, too!

-So why don’t we celebrate in June like the other countries?
-I believe it probably all comes down to the market place.
-When you look at the months of April to June, the Australian calendar is full of special events and holidays.
-There’s Anzac Day, Easter, Labor Day and in some states the Queens Birthday holiday.
-If you Google “holiday fatigue” you will see a lot of people suggest there is a problem with too many holidays in a row and we all need a time to recover from being bombarded with adds for things to buy.
+If you Google “holiday fatigue” you will see a lot of people suggest there is a problem with too many holidays in a row.
+We all need a time to recover from being bombarded with suggestions for things to buy.
 September is in the middle – about half way between Mothers day and Christmas so that gives us a rest time and a time to reset out finances before another onslaught!
+Of course, we in Australia don’t have a Thanksgiving holiday in November or Halloween in October like the US, so we have this “spending gap.”
+So September make a whole lot of sense to sellers of socks and undies.

 So what exactly are we celebrating?
 Erma Bombeck, once wrote “One morning my father didn’t get up and go to work.
 He went to the hospital and died the next day.
 I hadn’t thought that much about him before.
 He was just someone who left and came home and seemed glad to see everyone at night.
 He opened the jar of pickles when no one else could.
 He was the only one in the house who wasn’t afraid to go into the basement by himself.
 He cut himself shaving, but no one kissed it or got excited about it.
 It was understood that when it rained, he got the car and brought it around to the door.
 When anyone was sick, he went out to get the prescription filled.
 He took lots of pictures … but he was never in them.
 Whenever I played house, the mother doll had a lot to do.
 I never knew what to do with the daddy doll, so I had him say, “I’m going off to work now” and threw him under the bed… I didn’t know his leaving would hurt so much.”
-(Erma Bombeck, The Ties that Bind … And Gag!
-[NY: McGraw-Hill Book Co., 1987], p.
-2)
+1

 I think its a truism that for many people, fathers are an important part of their life – but often they are “invisible”.
 The Fathering Project on their research page said…